caiomorozini/caiomorozini/README.md

   - WebCrawlers for Risk analysis

-  - API for hospital clinical engineering (With FastAPI and Flask)
+  - API for hospital clinical engineering (With FastAPI, Flask and REACT)

   - Signal processing from electroencephalographic records of patients with spinal cord injury